-I came across this poem by Ursula K. LeGuin and found it beautiful and timely.
+I came across a poem by Ursula K. LeGuin (see below) and found it beautiful and timely.
 The wheel of cycles and seasons has swung around to the resurrection of light once more, and we wish one another a happy new year, each of us with our own hopes and fears for the months ahead.

 For much of my life, I equated love with protection.
 When I became a parent, the vulnerability of my sons added exponentially to my own.
 In common with many parents, I struggled fiercely to protect them through infancy, childhood and beyond.
 Naturally, we protect others from what we ourselves most fear.
 In my case these fears include pain, loss, addiction, abuse and abandonment.
 I tried to shield my children from those people and experiences that hurt me, lest they be hurt in the same ways.